 Please return all documents listed above to: Saginaw Valley State University Office of Undergraduate Admissions, Attn: Dual Enrollment Coordinator: Amy Borchard, 7400 Bay Road, University Center, MI 48710.

-If a student plans to continue to enroll in SVSU courses, he/she needs to submit an updated dual enrollment form and a current copy of their high school transcript to SVSU's Office of Undergraduate Admissions for each semester in which he/she intends to enroll.
+If a student plans to dual enroll in SVSU courses for more than one semester, they need to submit an updated dual enrollment form and a current copy of their high school transcript to SVSU's Office of Undergraduate Admissions for each additional semester.

 Students are allowed to submit paperwork up through the first day of that class for the term.
 They will not be allowed to do late registration after the class has already begun.